Ridgeland, MS Earlobe Repair with Faces PLLC

 Earlobe repair surgery is different from otoplasty, which is used to correct congenital ear deformities.
 Earlobe repair heals earlobe damage that has occurred later in life as a result of injury, earlobe stretching, or prolonged earring use.

-To perform earlobe repair, our surgeons will start by injecting a local anaesthetic around the treatment area to prevent discomfort.
+To perform earlobe repair, Dr. Jordan will start by injecting a local anesthetic around the treatment area to prevent discomfort.
 Then, they’ll make an incision in your earlobes and remove damaged tissue, as needed.
 Finally, your earlobes will be stitched closed with small sutures, allowing them to close and heal naturally.
 The ear can be re-pierced at 4-6 weeks after the repair.

 Earlobe repair is an outpatient procedure, so you’ll be able to go home immediately afterward.
 Most earlobe repair procedures can be completed in under half an hour.